sergi10/ppbl-couse-2/project-303/Zero One Game/Game Instruction.md

 ## How to Play

-After obtaining ans specifying the following, compile the game contract and get its address in order to start playing.
+After obtaining and specifying the following, compile the game contract and get its address in order to start playing.

 - Payment public key hash of first player and second player.
 - Stake public key hash of first player and second player.